- Abdominal discomfort or pain from gas, indigestion, pressure, swelling, bloating, or cramps

 Screening is your greatest weapon against cervical cancer.
 Screening improves your chances of finding cancer early when it is easier to treat.
 Cervical cancer is the only gynecologic cancer screening currently available.
 Make sure to schedule regular Pap test appointments to detect any changes in your health or detect early signs of cancer.

-Within our specialized clinics we bring our team of experts together to care for your mind, body and spirit.
+Within our specialized clinics we bring together our team of experts to care for you - mind, body and spirit.
 Each of our clinics are singularly focused on your specific needs and treatment.

 Need Directions?
-The gynecologic cancer clinic is located in the main Baptist MD Anderson Cancer Center on Floor 7 of our cancer center.
+The gynecologic cancer clinic is located in the following locations: